zrzka/blackmamba/docs/source/user/scripts.rst

 Jumps to symbol definition.
 If definition can't be found, HUD informs you.
-Otherwise it jumps to definition location or shows dialog where you can choose location if more than one definition is found.
+Otherwise it jumps to definition location or shows dialog where you can choose location if more than one definition was found.

 JEDI must be enabled, see :ref:`configuration`.